|

 to prepare dishes differently.
 Call ahead and see if they can oblige you.

-all the goodies on the menu.
+not tempted by all the goodies on the menu.
+A high-protein snack such as

 - Parties: again, you might wish to have a snack before you go,

-carry snacks of your own to munch.
+discretely carry snacks of your own to munch.

-- Family meals: healthy, balanced meals are good for everyone,
+- Family meals: healthy, balanced meals

-not just diabetics.
+are good for everyone, not just diabetics.
 Learning to prepare nutritious meals can be fun for

 everyone in the family.
 Including other family members in the preparation